 - Subscription services.
 We provide subscription services for subscribers to enable faster and more reliable access to digital media content.
-Revenues from subscription services contributed to 29.4% of our revenue in 2022.
-Subscription fees are time-based and are primarily collected up-front from subscribers on a monthly, quarterly or yearly basis. - Cloud computing services and products.
+Revenues from subscription services contributed 32.7% of our revenue in 2023.
+Subscription fees are durationbased and are primarily collected up-front from subscribers on a monthly, quarterly or annual basis. - Cloud computing services and products.
 We provide cloud computing services to our customers, such as internet content providers, through our cost-efficient CDN services by crowdsourcing idle bandwidth from our users.
 In addition to the sales of our cloud computing services, we sell hardware devices that provide our users with easy access to our cloud computing services.
-Revenues from Cloud computing services and products contributed 34.9 % of our revenue in 2022. - Live streaming and other internet value-added services.
-Other internet value-added services primarily include online advertising, online game and other technical services.
-Revenues from live streaming and other internet value-added services accounted for 35.7% of our total revenue in 2022.
+Revenues from cloud computing services and products contributed 33.8 % of our revenue in 2023. - Live streaming and other internet value-added services.
+Other internet value-added services primarily include online advertising, online games and other technical services.
+Revenues from live streaming and other internet value-added services accounted for 33.5% of our total revenue in 2023.

-Our total revenues increased from US\$186.7 million in 2020 to US\$239.6 million in 2021, and further increased to US\$342.6 million in 2022.
-We had a net loss attributable to Xunlei Limited of US\$13.8 million in 2020 and a net income of US\$1.2 million and US\$21.5 million in 2021 and 2022, respectively.
+Our total revenues increased from US\$239.6 million in 2021 to US\$342.6 million in 2022, and further increased to US\$364.9 million in 2023.
+We had a net income attributable to Xunlei Limited of US\$1.2 million, US\$21.5 million and US\$14.2 million in 2021, 2022 and 2023, respectively.